 Enforcing two-factor-authentication to reduce the likelihood of a successful phishing attack

 Businesses can also comply with the requirements of states offering businesses incentives for cybersecurity.
 Furthermore, a password manager can help build an online security culture that further protects data.

 A business password manager such as Bitwarden offers security benefits for the workplace and its employees.
 System administrators can securely allocate, share, and change corporate passwords; while employees can create strong passwords and store shared credentials.

-Take Bitwarden for a spin by starting a free 7-day enterprise trial, which includes enterprise password policies, SSO authentication, admin password reset capabilities, and more.
+Take Bitwarden for a spin by starting a free 7-day enterprise trial, which includes enterprise password policies, SSO authentication, account recovery capabilities, and more.